1

 郊疇乎天子,社至乎諸侯,函及士大夫,所以辨尊者事尊,卑者事卑,宜鉅者鉅,宜小者小。

-The suburban sacrifice goes to the Son of Heaven; the altar sacrifice goes to the feudal lords; it includes down to the grandees and scholars—this is to distinguish that the honored serve the honored, the lowly serve the lowly, the suitable for great are great, the suitable for small are small.
+The suburban sacrifice goes to the Son of Heaven; the sacrifice to the altars of soil and grain goes to the feudal lords; it extends down to the grandees and scholars, so that the honored serve the honored, the lowly serve the lowly, and what should be great is great, what should be small is small.

 14